freemo/apex/index.md

 being able to get emergency messages out across HF channels efficiently.

-Part of the effort is to bring the United States up to date with Europe's infrastructure as well as standardized across the two as much as possible.
+Part of the effort is to bring the United States up to date with Europe's infrastructure as well as produce an internation standards for global radio networks.
 Across europe there is a multi-band Robust Packet Radio and APRS network in place across 4 HF networks and one or more VHF networks.
 The european system also includes a backbone of repeaters with standardized digipeating configurations.

-By having multiple HF networks, and paths that can cross between them, we can prioritize HF traffic between short-distance bands such as 160m or 80m, or long distance traffic on 30m.
+APEX allows for multiple HF networks, and paths that can cross between the bands; APEX will prioritize HF traffic between short-distance bands such as 160m or 80m, or long distance traffic on 30m dynamically.

 In the end we hope to provide a standard which supports the current APRS network and paradigm while still expanding it and improving it to make